CaptainJamesMaximus/captainjamesmaximus.github.io/_pages/markdown.md

 ---
 permalink: /markdown/
-title: "Landing Page"
+title: "Welcome to My Page"
-author_profile: true
+author_profile: false
 redirect_from:
   - /md/
   - /markdown.html
 ---

 <!-- ---
-permalink: /markdown/
-# title: "Markdown"
-# author_profile: true
-redirect_from:
-  - /md/
-  - /markdown.html

 title: "Welcome to My Page"
 author_profile: false # Disable author profile if not needed on the landing page
 layout: splash # Optional: If your theme supports a 'splash' layout